mtopcu/breakingbadgo/README.md

 # Breaking Bad Cast

 My first Golang try.
-I tried to do same cast flow like "Breaking Bad Series" does by using Go (Golang).
+By using Go (Golang), I tried to do same cast flow like "Breaking Bad Series" does.
 The element symbols are indicated in the cast name like below.

 -- Cast --